JuliaDynamics/DiscreteEvents.jl/README.md

 ### Sampling expressions

-If we provided the clock with a time interval `Δt`, the clock ticks with a fixed sample rate.
-At each tick it will evaluate expressions, we give it with:
+If we provide the clock with a time interval `Δt`, the clock ticks with a fixed sample rate.
+At each tick it will evaluate expressions, we register with:

 - `sample!(sim::Clock, expr::Expr)`: enqueue an expression for sampling.

-Sampling expressions are evaluated at clock ticks in the sequence they were registered with `sample!`.
+Sampling expressions are evaluated at clock ticks in the sequence they were registered.
 They are evaluated before any events which may have been scheduled for the same time.

 ### Running the simulation

 Now, after we have setup a clock, scheduled expressions as events or registered them for sampling, we can step or run through a simulation, stop or resume it.

-- `run!(sim::Clock, duration::Number)`: Run a simulation for a given duration.
+- `run!(sim::Clock, duration::Number)`: run a simulation for a given duration.
 Call and evaluate all ticks and scheduled events in that timeframe.
-- `step!(sim::Clock)`: Take one simulation step, execute the next tick or event.
+- `step!(sim::Clock)`: take one simulation step, execute the next tick or event.
-- `stop!(sim::Clock)`: Stop a simulation
+- `stop!(sim::Clock)`: stop a simulation
-- `resume!(sim::Clock)`: Resume a halted simulation.
+- `resume!(sim::Clock)`: resume a halted simulation.

+Now we can evaluate the results.

+### Logging

+Logging enables us to trace variables over simulation time and such analyze their behaviour.

+- `L = Logger()`: create a new logger, providing the newest record `L.last`, a logging table `L.df` and a switch `L.ltype` between logging types.
+- `init!(L::Logger, sim::Clock)`:
+- `setup!(L::Logger, vars::Array{Symbol})`: setup `L`, providing it with an array of logging variables `[:a, :b, :c ...]`
+- `switch!(L::Logger, to::Number=0)`: switch between `0`: only keep the last record, `1`: print, `2`: write records to the table
+- `record!(L::Logger)`: record the logging variables with current simulation time.

 ## Traffic light example